Utterance Clustering Using Stereo Audio Channels: Introduction

+A key aspect of performance improvement in utterance clustering is audio feature embeddings.
+Feature embedding plays a vital role in ensuring the performance of utterance clustering.
+There are many studies that focus on the enhancement of audio feature embeddings, such as mel-frequency cepstral coefficient (MFCC)~\cite{davis1980comparison}, i-vector \cite{dehak2010front}, x-vector \cite{snyder2018x}, and d-vector \cite{variani2014deep}.
+However, a significant bottleneck towards the widespread adoption of speech processing applications in daily life is high-quality audio data requirements.
+Besides, audio signal processing could be a contributing factor to feature embeddings.
+There are needs for a better speaker diarization method using low-quality audio recording data in many social science experiments.
+This study initially tried several different published methods for our own experimental research, but their results were not as good as we had hoped.

+To address this problem, here a new method of audio signal processing was proposed for utterance clustering~\cite{dong2020speaker}.
+The challenge this study aims to address is how to handle low-quality audio data recorded in real-world discussion settings.
+The audio dataset was recorded using an ordinary video camcorder in a noisy environment without a professional microphone.
+This work contributes to the advance of utterance clustering when the recording conditions are limited.

-In this study, we aimed to improve clustering performance by processing multichannel (stereo) audio signals.
-In audio processing studies, mono audio signals are often used as they can be obtained easily by downmixing stereo audio signals.
-In this study, however, we constructed three different multichannel audio signals from the left- and right channels of the original stereo audio signals.
-We then obtained the d-vector of each audio segment using pre-trained neural networks as the audio feature representation.
+This study aims to improve clustering performance by processing multichannel (stereo) audio signals.
+Mono audio signals are typically used in audio processing studies as they can be obtained easily by downmixing stereo audio signals.
+Then the d-vector of each audio segment was obtained using pre-trained neural networks as the audio feature representation.

-We used the Gaussian mixture model (GMM) as a supervised clustering method.
-We compared the error rate (ER) of the clustering, and the results showed that using the processed multichannel audio signal for utterance clustering was significantly better than using the original mono audio signal.
+The Gaussian mixture model (GMM) was used as a supervised clustering method.
+The error rate (ER) of the clustering was compared, and the results showed that using the processed multichannel audio signal for utterance clustering was significantly better than using the original mono audio signal.
+The structure of the paper is as follows.
+Section 2 of this paper introduces some related work.
+In Section 3, the method in feature processing and the Gaussian mixture model are described.
+Section 4 shows the details of the dataset and the details of the experiments.
+The results are discussed in Section 5, conclusions and plans for future work are described in Section 6.